sqxz/learngit/readme.txt

-git is a distributed version control system git is a very good free software
+git is a distributed version control system git is a very good free software learn git